Dullmind/NEWS-OpenSource/README.md

 As Jim Zemlin, Executive Director of Linux Foundation said,

 > “Software was a finite commodity that people hoarded and wanted to sell as a product.”
+(Zemlin, Jim.
+The Rise of Open-Source Software, CNBC)

 ## Modern Day Update